 Joseph felt uncomfortable.
 He no longer had any taste for anything.
 He led a miserable and feckless existence between the house and the drugstore and then on to the cafe.
 Despite the Pernod which he drank like a fish, he was shaken at the idea of his child among the mentally deranged.
-An unknown feeling slowly warmed its way between the clouds of alcohol: a sense of blame
+An unknown feeling slowly warmed its way between the clouds of alcohol: a sense of blame.

 Of the many Marseilles comrades of her son, Marie spared no effort in recruiting the pair she considered the most dependable.
 This selected general staff would meet regularly of an evening around the sketches made by Alexandre and passed on by Royère.
 The necessary material was very soon amassed.
-Joseph withdrew

-At this Jacob sprang to his feet:
+Joseph withdrew into a corner during these get-togethers with the increasing feeling of uselessness, that he was pathetic and contemptible.
+One evening, at the most unexpected juncture, he suddenly got to his feet: